decentraland/catalyst/docs/content-server-api/deployments/get.md

   - Default value: NULL - no lower filter is set
   - Description: Acts as a filter in the collection of deployments, this value is the minimum value of local timestamp that any deployment in the collection will have.

+*DEPRECATED: PLEASE USE to*
 - toLocalTimestamp
   - Format: int
   - Value: timestamp
   - Example: toLocalTimestamp=1606829553969
   - Default value: NULL - no upper filter is set
   - Description: Acts as a filter in the collection of deployments, this value is the maximum value of local timestamp that any deployment in the collection will have.

+- from
+  - Format: int
+  - Value: timestamp
+  - Example: from=1606829553969
+  - Default value: NULL - no lower filter is set
+  - Description: Acts as a filter in the collection of deployments, this value is the minimum value of timestamp (of the field indicated by SortingField: localTimestamp is the default) that any deployment in the collection will have.

+- to
+  - Format: int
+  - Value: timestamp
+  - Example: to=1606829553969
+  - Default value: NULL - no upper filter is set
+  - Description: Acts as a filter in the collection of deployments, this value is the maximum value of timestamp (of the field indicated by SortingField: localTimestamp is the default) that any deployment in the collection will have.

 - entityType
   - Format: string array